Current Ministry Location: Philippines

-Sister Imelda Bautista was born in Cabanatuan City, Philippines.
-She graduated from the University of the East in Manila with a BBA degree in 1961 and became a Certified Public Accountant in 1962.
-Sister Imelda worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965 and making her religious profession in 1968.
-She was appointed Chief Accountant at Maryknoll College while waiting for her mission assignment and visa to serve abroad.
+Sister Imelda was born in Cabanatuan City, Philippines.
+She graduated from the University of the East with a B.A.
+Degree in 1961 and became a Certified Public Accountant in 1962.
+She worked for an auditing firm in Manila and taught part-time at the University of the East before entering the Maryknoll Sisters in 1965.
+She made her First Profession of Vows in 1968 and was appointed Chief Accountant of Maryknoll College while waiting for her mission assignment and visa to serve abroad.

-In 1984, Sister Imelda was chosen to serve as a delegate from our Tanzania region to the Maryknoll Sisters’ 12th General Assembly.
-At the meeting, held every six years.
-Sister Imelda was elected to serve as one of the five members of the Congregational Leadership Team.
-In 1991, after completing her term, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.
+In 1984, at the 12th General Assembly of the Maryknoll Sisters, Sister Imelda was elected to serve as one of the five members of the Central Governing Board.
+After completing her term in 1991, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.

-Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find some of her former students were already instructors.
-One of them assisted her in developing accounting manuals and later published a financial accounting textbook adapted for Tanzania.
+Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find that some of her former students were already instructors.
+One of them assisted her in developing accounting materials, and she later published a Financial Accounting textbook adapted for Tanzania.

-Sister Imelda also started the Tertiary Catholic Students’ Association of Namibia in 1997.
-She was also involved with the National Committee on Early Childhood Development, which oversees government policy on early childhood development in Namibia.
-In 1999, Sister Imelda was appointed by the President of Namibia, Sam Nuyoma, to be part of a 12-member Commission on Education, Culture and Training.
-This Commission’s task was to evaluate education in the 10 years since independence and to make recommendations.
-A study was done and the commission’s report was submitted to the President.
+In 1994, Sister Imelda was among the three Maryknoll Sisters to open a new mission in Namibia.
+She was well prepared to accept the invitation to become the National Education Coordinator for Catholic Schools under the Bishops’ Conference of Namibia.
+In 1995, she founded the Christian Teachers’ Guild “to give guidance, promote and build-up the image of and lifestyle of truly Christian teachers.”
+She also started the Tertiary Catholic Students Association of Namibia in 1997.
+She was also involved with the National Committee on Early Childhood Development, which overseas government policy on early childhood development in Namibia.
+In 1999, Sister Imelda was appointed by the President of Namibia, Sam Nujoma, to be part of a 12-member Commission on Education, Culture and Training.
+This Commission’s task was to evaluate the education system in the 10 years since independence and to make recommendations.
+A study was done and the Commission’s report was submitted to the President.